-Using the VIN and VIF values in a 30 day weighted average calculation the final VIX value is determined.
+Using the old VIN and VIF values in a 30 day weighted average calculation the final VIX value is determined.
 Graphically this calculation looks like the chart below most of the time:

-In this example the VIX value for May 1st is computed by averaging between the May SPX options (VIN) and the June SPX options (VIF) to give the projected 30 day value.
+In this example the VIXMO value for May 1st is computed by averaging between the May SPX options (VIN) and the June SPX options (VIF) to give the projected 30 day value.
 Clearly the averaging algorithm used by the CBOE is not just a linear extrapolation between VIN and VIF; I provide details on this calculation later in the post.

 Options can be flaky in their last week, so when the VIN options are less than 7 days from their expiration the algorithm switches to the next pair of months.
 The next chart shows the calculation right before the switch.

 The chart below shows the calculation on the next trading day when VIN switches to June options and VIF uses July options.
-Notice how the green VIX bar is now to the left of the blue VIN bar.
+Notice how the green VIXMO bar is now to the left of the blue VIN bar.

 If you want to compute the VIX yourself using the VIN and VIF values you can’t just do a linear interpolation / extrapolation because volatility does not vary linearly with time.
 Instead you have to convert the volatility into variance, which does scale linearly with time, do the averaging, and then convert back to volatility.
 The equation below accomplishes this process.